Super Utilizer Project

 Mountain-Pacific Quality Health works with communities in Montana to reduce unnecessary hospital readmissions, especially among older adults.
 Contracted by the Centers for Medicare & Medicaid Services (CMS) to do this work, we have a wide range of partners and stakeholders that helps make sure patients get quality and affordable health care.

-We are now working together to form community outreach teams called ReSource Teams to meet the needs of high-cost, high-needs patients known as “super-utilizers.”
+We are now working together to form community outreach teams called Complex Care Models to meet the needs of high-cost, high-needs patients known as “super-utilizers.”

 What are Super-Utilizers